alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 ```

 I don't really know much about AST nodes or how they work, so once I'd got a node out, I did a lot of poking around with functions like `type(…)` and `dir(…)`.

+Calling `type(mystery)` tells us the type of `mystery`.
-The former tells you what type something is; the latter tells you all the attributes and methods on an object.
+Calling `dir(mystery)` tells us all the methods and attributes on `mystery`.
-Both of these are great for debugging unfamiliar types.
+Both of these can help us understand how to use unfamiliar types and objects.
-I couldn't find any documentation for the different types of AST node, but playing with these functions allowed me to find everything I needed.
+I couldn't find any documentation for the different types of AST node, but using these functions allowed me to find everything I needed.

-They tell me that this node is an `ast.Call`.
-It represents where we're calling `Trues3()` -- effectively, the right-hand side of an expression `… = Trues3()`.
+They tell me that this node is an `ast.Call`, which seems to represents where we're calling `Trues3()` -- in this case, the right-hand side of an expression `… = Trues3()`.

+This node has an attribute `.parent`.
-By getting the parent of this node, we get an `ast.Assign` node that represents an assignment expression; that is, an expression of the form `X = Y`:
+By grabbing that and inspecting the type, I got an `ast.Assign` node.
+This represents an assignment; that is, an expression of the form `X = Y`:

 ```python
 def Trues3():